shilpagarg/DipAsm/README.md

 python pipeline.py --hic-path data/hic --pb-path data/pacbiocss --sample PGP1 --prefix asm
 ```
 ## Results
 This pipeline produces phased reads in the folder `sample_output/prefix/haplotag/`.
-On these phased reads, Peregrine should be run to produce phased contigs.
+The phased reads are encoded using `HP` tag and include non-phased reads to both sets.
+On these phased sets, Peregrine should be run to produce phased contigs.